Chin people: Religion

-Historically, the Chin peoples were animists, professing a belief in good and evil spirits that inhabited natural phenomena.'
-The Chin also worshipped a powerful supreme god, Pathian, who is believed to command the universe.'
-Gayals were commonly sacrificed during religious rituals.'
+Traditionally, the Chin peoples believe in numerous deities and spirits that inhabit natural phenomena.
+They worship a supreme god, Pathian, (Note: Pasian in northern Chin languages; Pathian in central Chin languages; also known as Khuazing or Khua-hrum) who is believed to have come from heaven and possesses the capability to control the universe.
+Gayals and pigs are commonly sacrificed during rituals.
+Expert hunters are believed to enjoy a high rank in the afterlife.
+Traditional Chin stories are similar to those of the Bible, such as Tower of Babel and world flood narratives.
+The Chin also practice forms of ancestor worship.

-In the late 1800s, the first Christian missionaries arrived in Chin State, and began converting the Chin to Christianity.
-Due to the work of the Baptist Arthur E. Carson, their efforts were successful, and today the majority of Chin are Christians, with most belonging to Protestant denominations, especially Baptist.
+In the late 1800s, the first Christian missionaries arrived in Chin State and began converting the Chin to Christianity.
+They translated the Bible into local dialects and established schools for the Chin.
+Missionaries and Chin evangelicals successfully helped spread Christianity throughout the region and today, the majority of Chin are Christians, with most belonging to Protestant denominations, especially Baptist.
 Christianity grew from 35% in 1966 to 90% in 2010.
-Christian Chins have faced religious persecution from the military government in predominantly Buddhist Myanmar.'
+Chin Christians have faced religious persecution from the military government in predominantly Buddhist Myanmar.
+Animal sacrifice continues to be practiced among some Chin Christians.

 Several Chin tribes, including the Asho Chin, are majority Buddhist.
-Other Buddhist Kuki-Chin-speaking ethnic groups, like the Taungtha people in Magway Region, do not self-identify as Chin.
+Some Buddhist Kuki-Chin-speaking ethnic groups, like the Taungtha people in Magway Region, do not self-identify as Chin.

-Since the late 20th century, a group of Chin, Kuki, and Mizo peoples have claimed descent from Bnei Menashe, one of the Lost Tribes of Israel and have adopted Judaism.
+Since the late 20th century, a group of Chin, Kuki, and Mizo peoples have claimed descent from Manasseh, one of the Lost Tribes of Israel, and have adopted Judaism.
+They are known as the Bnei Menashe.

 Human rights violations

+Chin Christians often set up crosses on local mountaintops; many have been destroyed by Myanmar authorities.

-Since the 1962 military coup by Ne Win, the Chin—an mostly Christian minority in a predominantly Buddhist Myanmar—have faced systemic ethnic and religious persecution.
-The Tatmadaw and successive military juntas, including the State Peace and Development Council (SPDC) have committed widespread abuses, including forced labor, torture, arbitrary detention, and extrajudicial killings.
-Fear of retaliation and restrictions on movement and the press have made it difficult for Chin to speak out.
+Since the 1962 military coup by Ne Win, the Chin—a mostly Christian minority in a predominantly Buddhist Myanmar—have faced systemic ethnic and religious persecution.
+The Tatmadaw and successive military juntas, including the State Peace and Development Council (SPDC), have committed widespread abuses, including forced labor, torture, arbitrary detention, extrajudicial killings, and forced assimilation.
+SPDC soldiers have been incentivized to marry and convert Chin Christian women.
 These conditions have driven many to flee to India, Thailand, and Malaysia, often without legal protection or refugee status.

-Myanmar’s report to the Universal Periodic Review (UPR) claims legal protections for human rights under its constitution and penal code.
-However, these legal guarantees are frequently violated.
-Several countries, including the United States, Poland, and New Zealand, have called for Myanmar to end abuses against minorities like the Chin.

 Extrajudicial killings

-Although Myanmar is not party to the International Covenant on Civil and Political Rights, it is still bound by other international obligations that protect the right to life.
-Despite this, the SPDC and Tatmadaw continue to commit extrajudicial killings in Chin State with impunity.
-Human Rights Watch and the Chin Human Rights Organization (CHRO) have documented killings, including children and women, for suspected opposition ties.
+Although Myanmar is not a party to the International Covenant on Civil and Political Rights, it is still bound by other international obligations that protect the right to life.
+Despite this, extrajudicial killings have been repeatedly reported in Chin State.
+Human Rights Watch and the Chin Human Rights Organization have documented killings, including children and women, for suspected opposition ties.

-Arbitrary arrests and detention

-Myanmar's legal code prohibits arbitrary arrest and guarantees legal representation, but these rights are often ignored.
-Chin detainees report being beaten, tortured, and denied basic needs, including clean food and water, while held in unsanitary and overcrowded prisons.

 Forced labor

-Despite Myanmar’s ratification of the 1930 Forced Labour Convention, forced labor remains widespread.
+Despite Myanmar's ratification of the 1930 Forced Labour Convention, forced labor has been widely reported.
 Chin civilians are often forced to construct military buildings, carry supplies, or serve as porters under threat of violence.
-A 2011 study using household interviews found that 92% of Chin households surveyed experienced forced labor, and 76% were forced to build infrastructure.
-Thirty-six reported detentions.
+A 2011 study using household interviews found that 91.9% of Chin households surveyed experienced forced labor, and 78.4% were forced to build infrastructure.
+14.8% of households reported beatings or torture.